 A compact bottle-style battery finishes off the package – this battery has a decent spec and uses high-quality Samsung lithium cells.
-With a total energy capacity of 252Wh (watt hours).
+With a total energy capacity of 252Wh (watt-hours).
 The claimed assisted range of 25 miles seems about right in my opinion.
 If you’re frugal with the assist or you spend a lot of time riding above the 15.5mph motor cut-off point, then there’s no reason why you couldn’t get more miles from a charge.

 Frame and forks

-Both the frame and fork are manufactured from 6061 alloy and finished in a nice satin black finish.
+Both the frame and fork are manufactured from 6061 alloys and finished in a nice satin black finish.
 For a budget e-bike, the frame looks to be well-finished with neat welds.
 It also helps keep the bike nice and light with a claimed weight of only 17.5kg.

-Currently available in one size, the Pure Flux One is aimed at riders from 5’7″ – 6’2″ – I don’t have the exact frame measurements but I would say it’s probably around a 54cm.
+Currently available in one size, the Pure Flux One is aimed at riders from 5’7″ – 6’2″ – I don’t have the exact frame measurements but I would say it’s probably around 54cm.

-The single-speed arrangement has a 55t front chianring with 22t sprocket at the rear and 170mm cranks.
+The single-speed arrangement has a 55t front chainring with a 22t sprocket at the rear and 170mm cranks.
 This is quite low gearing, and at a pedalling cadence of 90rpm you’ll be riding at 18mph – go much above 20mph and your legs will be a blur!
 I would say this gearing will suit most riders, particularly in an urban environment.

 Having the Gates carbon drive belt system is a big plus point as it’s virtually maintenance-free and quiet.
 No more worrying about getting chain oil on your clothes or having to replace the chain.
-These belt drives have been proven to last many 1000’s of miles.
+These belt drives have been proven to last many thousands of miles.